 Successful completion of testing with:

-No outstanding Sev1/Sev2 Defects.
+No outstanding Sev1/Sev2 Defects, as defined in Appendix D Section 18.1.6 QT Defect Severity Definition.

-Sev3 and Sev4 Defects are documented with impacts assessment and reviewed with Code Body and a mitigation plan for any outstanding defect agreed with MHHS and Code Body governance.
+Sev3 and Sev4 Defects are documented with impacts assessment and reviewed with Code Body and a mitigation plan for any outstanding defect agreed with MHHS Programme and Code Body governance.

 Sev5 defects – mostly cosmetic in nature hence not considered as exit criteria